-NBC News on June 12 quoted an FBI warning saying that scammers - especially high-tech criminals - are using artificial intelligence (AI) to create pornographic videos or fake photos of victims, then asking them to pay so that they will not be spread on the internet.
+NBC News on June 12 quoted an FBI warning that scammers - especially high-tech criminals - are using artificial intelligence (AI) to create pornographic videos or fake photos of victims, then asking them to pay to keep them from being spread on the internet.

 The method is called deepfake - a technique that combines deep learning and machine learning algorithms to create realistic fake videos, images or sounds.
 This tool has become popular in recent years and is growing.